 - organizations that provide services to very low-income adults, including homeless adults.

-- With respect to churches, the geographic focus varies and is selected each year in consultation with denominational bodies;
+- With respect to churches, the geographic focus is determined in partnership with designated grantee(s);

 - with respect to other programs — New York City.

 With respect to churches, the Trust is not accepting proposals at this time, as a designated beneficiary has been identified.
 We regret that we cannot respond to unsolicited inquiries.
 No grants are made to individuals or private foundations or for matching gifts or loans.